 Guatemala is one of the most-visited, least developed countries in Central America.
 With under two percent of its landmass urbanized and a large indigenous population, Guatemala remains a predominantly pristine mountainous landscape and is home to some of the world’s most colorful and vibrant people.
 Not only will those who volunteer in Guatemala have a wide range of program options to choose from, but because of the large need for volunteer assistance, their experience will be especially rewarding.

-Before heading off to volunteer abroad in Guatemala, check out this quick list of twelve things you need to know before you go!
+Before heading off to become a Guatemala volunteer, check out this quick list of twelve things you need to know before you go!

 1. Punctuality is optional.